Jun-Liu-291/OCR/README.md

 If the initial value w0 is chosen properly and the learning rate (gain) is chosen small enough, this algorithm can satisfy the linear convergence, that is, − log ρ ∼ t, where ρ represents the residual error.
 Then disadvantages of this method can be observed: when the number of samples m is large, all samples need to be calculated for each iteration, and the training process will be slow.
 Due to the large number of samples, a simplified method, SGD with faster training process, had been used to train Ram’s model.
 #### 2.2.2.2 Stochastic Gradient Descent (SGD):
+SGD is an important simplification.
+In each iteration, the gradient estimation does not calculate En(fw) directly but based on a sample of zt that is randomly selected.

+█(w_(t+1)=w_t-r_t ∇_w Q(z_i,w_t ),#(2.3) )

+The stochastic process {wt: t= 1, …} depends on the examples randomly picked at each iteration.
+Since the loss function is not optimized on all training data, but in each iteration, the loss function is optimized by a randomly selected training data.
+So that the update speed of each round of parameters is greatly accelerated but problems occur.
+The model accuracy would be decreased, and the model may converge to a local optimum because a single sample cannot represent the trend of the entire sample [1].

+# 3. Methodology
+This section provides a description of Python experiments designed to investigate the feasibility of CNN based and shallow neural network based optical character recognition.
+It explains dataset used for training, preprocessing procedure for input image standardization and detailed experiment configuration.

+## 3.1 Datasets:
+The CNN and shallow neural network both were trained on MNIST dataset and EMNIST dataset.
+### 3.1.1 MNIST dataset:
+MNIST dataset is a large dataset of handwritten digits that is commonly used for training various image processing systems and it is modified by National Institute of Standards and Technology.
+This dataset contains digits from 0 to 9, meaning 10 patterns in total and it consists of pair, ‘image’ and its corresponding ‘label’.
+Each image is a gray scaled image with size 28 x 28 pixels [2].